Voxel-Grid Based Deep Learning for Robust People Counting and Tracking with Event-Based Vision Sensors

 Alahmad R., Zhou Z., Albaroudi M., Alraee A., Alraie H., Yasukawa S.

-• Anahtar Kelimeler: Deep learning, Event-based vision, People counting, Real-time tracking, Voxel-grid
+• Keywords: Deep learning, Event-based vision, People counting, Real-time tracking, Voxel-grid

 Conventional frame-based vision systems for people counting often fail in environments with high-speed motion, extreme lighting conditions, or strict privacy requirements.
 Event-based vision sensors (EVS) offer a promising alternative by asynchronously capturing pixel-level brightness changes with microsecond latency and a high dynamic range.
 However, the sparse and asynchronous nature of event data necessitates specialized processing architectures.
 This study proposes an end-to-end, fully event-driven pipeline for robust people counting.
 A Voxel-Grid representation was utilized to convert raw event streams into structured tensors that preserve temporal dynamics.
 A lightweightsliding-window Convolutional Neural Network CNN wasthen employed for real-time patch classification, coupled with a ByteTrack-style association method to ensure stable trajectory maintenance.
 To overcome the high cost of manual annotation in event-based vision, we introduced an automated ground-truth generation method based on center-point expansion and a specialized evaluation metric with temporal tolerance.
 Experimental results demonstrate that the proposed system achieves stable localization and tracking in real-world scenarios, making it suitable for privacy-preserving monitoring on edge-computing devices.